anytizer/hosted-content-importer.wp/hosted-content-importer/readme.txt

 If you are maintainer of a portion of the content of any other websites, act responsibly; do NOT commit any unsafe contents.
 When you edit some file that you have access to, it may affect someone else's website that you are authorised to manage contents.

-Be good, do good. **Always** import contents onlly from the sources that you trust.
+Be good, do good. **Always** import contents only from the sources that you trust.

 Also, you can create and host your own Micro Content Services.
 [See an Example](https://goo.gl/UOzOGI).